Increase 3 times your chances of landing an offer Register ×

 In this section, then, we’ll run through the case interview experience from start to finish, directing you to resources with more details where appropriate.
 As a supplement to this, the following video from Bain is excellent.
 It portrays an abridged version of a case interview, but is very useful as a guide to what to expect - not just from Bain, but from McKinsey, BCG and any other high-level consulting firm.

-6.1.
+8.1.
 Getting started

 Though you might be shown through to the office by a staff member, usually your interviewer will come and collect you from a waiting area.
 Either way, when you first encounter them, you should greet your interviewer with a warm smile and a handshake (unless they do not offer their hand).
 Be confident without verging into arrogance.
-You will be asked to take a seat in the interviewer’s office, where the interview can then begin.
+You will be asked to take a seat in the interviewer’s office, where the case interview can then begin.

-6.1.1.
+8.1.1.
 First impressions

 In reality, your assessment begins before you even sit down at your interviewer’s desk.
 Whether at a conscious level or not, the impression you make within the first few seconds of meeting your interviewer is likely to significantly inform the final hiring decision (again, whether consciously or not).